smnkrt/smnkrt.github.io/ruby/dependency_injection.md

-# Dependency Injection in Rails with Dry-rb gems
+# Dependency Injection in Rails

 # About